Activity year 2010 uses data from the FFIEC's 2010 Census file prepared for HMDA and CRA data.

 counties with: (1) an unemployment rate of at least 1.5 times the national

-average; (2) a poverty rate of 20 percent or more; or (3) a population loss of
+average; (2) a poverty rate of 20 percent or more; or (3) a population loss of 5

-most recent census.
+most recent decennial census.

 Underserved nonmetropolitan middle-income geographies are those designated with